Nesting statistics in the O(n) loop model on random planar maps: General definitions, reminders and main results

 Establishing the critical behavior of the generating series and the phase diagram requires analyzing special functions related to the Jacobi theta functions and elliptic functions in the trigonometric limit.
-The lengthy computations with these special functions are postponed to the Appendix to ease the reading.
-In Section~\ref{sec:weighting}, we generalize these results to a model where loops are weighted by independent, identically distributed random variables.
+The aformentioned variable $q$ is the elliptic nome.
+The lengthy computations with these special functions are postponed to Appendices to ease the reading.
+In Section~\ref{sec:weighting}, we generalise these results to a model where loops are weighted by independent, identically distributed random variables.
 Lastly, Section \ref{sec:CLE}, the content of which is briefly described below, uses a different perspective, and re-derives the above results on random maps from the Liouville quantum gravity approach.
-The latter is applied to similar earlier results obtained in REf. \cite{MWW} for a $\mathrm{CLE}_\kappa$ in the unit disk.
+The latter is applied to similar earlier results obtained in Ref. \cite{MWW} for a $\mathrm{CLE}_\kappa$ in the unit disk.